-Note: As a best practice, you should always add Dimensions through this process.
-The Add Role Dimension feature below is a more advanced technique with a limited use case.
+Note: As a best practice, you should always add Dimensions using the above process.
+The Add Role Dimension configuration is an advanced technique with limited use cases.

-If a Dimension that we add has multiple Member Lists, we can select which one we want to use here.
-For the Time Dimension, ensure the Months Member List selected.
+If a Dimension has multiple Member Lists, you can select which one you want to use.
+For this sample Application, ensure the Time Dimension has the Months Member List selected.

-Step 5.
-Next, return to the All Models node and create another Model.
+Return to the All Models node and create another Model.
 We'll call this one Expense.
 It will be used to track all of our operational expenses.
-All we need to add here is the Scenario Dimension.
+Add the Account, Scenario, and Time Dimensions.

-Step 8.
-Kepion uses both a SQL Database and SSAS Database.
-The SQL Database holds all the tables and data in the application, while the SSAS Database contains aggregations of table data.
-In order to build the OLAP Cubes defined by the Models in the SSAS Database, we need to deploy the application.
+Kepion uses a SQL and an SSAS Database.
+The SQL Database holds all the tables and data in the Application, while the SSAS Database contains aggregations of table data.
+In order to build the OLAP Cubes defined by the Models, we need to deploy the Application.

-Note: Any changes we make to the Dimensions or Models will require that we re-deploy the Application.
+Note: Any changes we make to the Dimensions or Models will require re-deployment.

-Now that we have our Dimensions combined into Models, we can start creating the first two Forms we need in our Assumption Model.
+Now that we have our Models defined, we can move on to Part 4 - Form I to start creating the first Form we need in our Assumption Model.